KurbakovskiyYuriy/todo-app-tests-/README.md

 The emphasis is on the use of Kotlin, and Java is mentioned indirectly via the JVM Target.
 Let me know if you'd like additional refinements

  ### Running Tests
+ - Clone the repository
+ - Navigate to the project directory
+ - Start the TODO application with Docker
+ - Run the tests

+ ## Performance Testing

+ For performance testing, you can use a library that will simulate a large number of requests, such as Gatling or Apache JMeter.
+But if the task is to do this directly in Kotlin, you can use JMH (Java Microbenchmarking Harness).
+ The PostTodoPerformanceTest benchmark evaluates the performance of the POST /todos endpoint under parallel load.
+The benchmark uses coroutines for asynchronous requests.
+The benchmark measures the following parameters:

+- Average request time.
+- Max and min request time.
+- Total time spent on all requests.

+### Key Metrics:

+- Coroutines (threads): 5
+*Simulates multiple clients using the API at the same time.*
+- Requests per coroutine: 50
+*Represents the request rate per client.*
+- Total requests: 250
+*Adequate volume for performance testing without overloading.*

+## Project Structure

+The project is organized as follows:

+todo-api-tests/ ├── src/ │ ├── main/ │ │ ├── kotlin/ │ │ ├── com/ │ │ ├── EntitiesNames.kt # Constants for entity names │ │ ├── TodoAppMethods.kt # Methods for API interactions │ │ ├── model/ │ │ │ ├── TodoTask.kt # Data model for TODO entity │ │ ├── utils/ │ │ ├── UtilKotlin.kt # Utility methods │ ├── test/ │ ├── kotlin/ │ ├── com/ │ ├── api/ │ ├── functional/ │ │ ├── delete/ │ │ │ ├── DeleteTodoTaskTest.kt # Tests for DELETE /todos/:id │ │ ├── get/ │ │ │ ├── GetTodoTasksTest.kt # Tests for GET /todos │ │ ├── post/ │ │ │ ├── PostTodoTaskTest.kt # Tests for POST /todos │ │ ├── put/ │ │ │ ├── PutTodoTaskTest.kt # Tests for PUT /todos/:id │ │ ├── webSocket/ │ │ ├── WebSocketTest.kt # Tests for WebSocket functionality │ ├── checks/ │ │ ├── TestChecks.kt # Common validation checks │ ├── steps/ │ │ ├── TestSteps.kt # Common methods for tests │ ├── performance/ │ ├── PostTodoPerformanceTest.kt # Performance tests for POST /todos ├── .gitignore # Git ignore rules ├── build.gradle # Gradle build configuration ├── README.md # Project documentation